 G. Brinkmann, J. Goedgebeur, J. Hagglund and K. Markstrom, Generation and properties of Snarks, Journal of Combinatorial Theory, Series B, 103(4):468-488, 2013.

 A.B.
 Carneiro, C.N. da Silva and B.D.
-McKay, A Faster Test for 4-Flow-Criticality in Snarks, VIII Latin-American Algorithms, Graphs and Optimization Symposium, 2015, Beberibe-CE, Brazil.
-To appear.
+McKay, A Faster Test for 4-Flow-Criticality in Snarks, In: VIII Latin-American Algorithms, Graphs and Optimization Symposium, Electronic Notes in Discrete Mathematics, 50:193-198, 2015.

 J. Goedgebeur, D. Mattiolo and G. Mazzuoccolo, A unified approach to construct snarks with circular flow number 5, submitted, 2018.
 Preprint: arXiv:1804.00957.